 Note: Final total percentage points with a decimal value equal to or greater than .5 will be rounded to the next number.
 For further information about current UF grading policies for assigning grade points, please see https://catalog.ufl.edu/ugrad/current/regulations/info/grades.aspx.

 The lectures and the readings from the textbooks listed below define the full syllabus of this course.
-Certain sections of the textbooks that are not examinable are identified in class.
-Another reason to come to class. ©
+Certain sections of the textbooks that will not be tested are identified in class.

 Policy for Disputing a Grade